-In the fall of 1999, following a significant decline in D&B's stock price, D&B's board of directors requested advice from a national investment banking firm on strategic alternatives available to D&B to improve shareholder value.
-At a meeting of D&B's board of directors in December 1999, the investment banking firm presented its analysis of, and recommendations with respect to, various strategic alternatives, including the possibility of an acquisition of D&B. At the same meeting, Mr. Corriveau advised D&B's board of directors that, following the steep decline in D&B's stock price, D&B had received several unsolicited inquiries from financial buyers concerning a possible acquisition of D&B, and also exploring management's interest in participating in any such transaction.
-D&B's board of directors determined, based on the advice of its outside legal counsel, that it would be appropriate under the circumstances to appoint a special committee of independent directors to evaluate and negotiate on behalf of D&B any such acquisition proposals that may be received from one or more prospective buyers.
+As part of the December 1999 meeting, Mr. Corriveau advised D&B's board of directors that, following the steep decline in D&B's stock price, D&B had received several unsolicited inquiries from financial buyers concerning a possible acquisition of D&B, and also exploring management's interest in participating in any such transaction.
+D&B's board of directors determined, based on the advice of its outside legal counsel, that it would be appropriate under the circumstances to appoint a special committee of independent directors to evaluate and negotiate on behalf of D&B any acquisition proposals that may be received from one or more prospective buyers.
 Accordingly, D&B's board of directors appointed Allen J. Bernstein, Mark A. Levy (as Chairman), Peter A. Edison and Christopher C. Maguire to serve on the special committee, and authorized the special committee to retain its own legal counsel and financial advisors.
+Later in December 1999, the special committee engaged the law firm of O'Melveny & Myers LLP as its legal counsel.